 This report is structured within five distinct sections namely Background; Institutional Online E-Learning Experience; Staff Online E-Learning Experience; Institutional Level Technical and Learning Support; and Student (capacity) Online E-Learning Experience.
 Within each section the data and analysis are presented at two levels, but also integrated.
 Firstly, at regional level (SANWATCE, WANWATCE and CEANWATCE) (Figures 1-14) and secondly at inter-CoE level (Tables 1-5).
-It should be noted that SANWATCE provided 11 responses, WANWATCE and CEANWATCE, four responses each.
+It should be noted that SANWATCE provided eleven responses, WANWATCE and CEANWATCE, four responses each.
 At these two levels of analysis, this report highlights major differences, similarities, trends and anomalies.

-It should be noted that not all results are representative of the entire CoE, department/faculty or institution, and vica versa.
+It should be noted that not all results are representative of the entire CoE, department/faculty or institution, and vice versa.
 In other words, some indicators and sections looked at individual/respondent level, while others investigated at CoE or department/faculty level.

 LIST OF NEPAD WATER CENTRES OF EXCELLENCE